TheCarsonWest/nerd-emoji/apush/ids/u3/result/Capital Compromise.md

 ## Impact?
 Why Significant?:
 * **Delayed the Civil War:** The compromise temporarily eased sectional tensions by offering concessions to both the North and South.
-* **Increased Sectionalism:** Ultimately, the Compromise of 1850 exacerbated tensions over slavery due to the controversial Fugitive Slave Act, which further divided the nation and led to increased abolitionist activity.
+* **Increased  [[Sectionalism]] :** Ultimately, the [[Compromise of 1850]] exacerbated tensions over slavery due to the controversial Fugitive Slave Act, which further divided the nation and led to increased abolitionist activity.
 * **Showed the fragility of compromise:**  The Compromise demonstrated the increasing difficulty of finding peaceful solutions to the issue of slavery.

 # [[IDS Unit 3]]